ByrumLab/proteoDA/README.md

 # call our only function
-useless_function("It doesn't matter what aregument you supply")
+useless_function("It doesn't matter what argument you supply")

-# Get help on how to use uselss_function:
+# Get help on how to use useless_function:
 ?useless_function
 ```